You’re fired: what to do when a client dis-instructs you

 Being dis-instructed can affect both your personal and professional self-esteem.
 The important thing is to separate personality from process.

-Your client may say you're too slow, when you're proceeding as fast as possible within the legal system timetable.
-This is even more unpredictable than normal due to delays incurred in the pandemic, and rising client expectations.
+Your client may say you’re too slow, when you’re proceeding as fast as possible within the legal system timetable.
+This is even more unpredictable due to ongoing court delays and rising client expectations.

 A client may express dissatisfaction with how much they might be awarded financially, even though the amounts are set by law.
 This is not your fault.
 You don’t make the laws – you work within them.